The Block Size Debate: 5 Years Later

 Fast forward to 2020.
 The change was delayed.
 Bitcoin began to spread.
 Eventually, the block size limit became impossible to coordinate because there were so many different groups all running the Bitcoin protocol.

 But it wasn’t just that.
-There was an active disinformation campaign against removing the limit, including a company that privatized part of the Bitcoin development team, a cabal that owned all three major Bitcoin communication forums, and a secret Dragon’s Den slack channel.
+There was an active disinformation campaign against removing the limit, including a company that privatized part of the Bitcoin development team, a cabal that owned and manufactured controversy on all three major Bitcoin communication forums, and a secret Dragon’s Den slack channel.

 The anti-spam mechanism had turned into a violent ideological war, eventually devolving into a slew of DDoS attacks and anonymous death threats.